Wallace Emerson: Character

 The neighbourhood contains a mixture of land-uses.
 The main thoroughfare of Bloor Street consists almost exclusively of mixed-use residential and commercial buildings.
 The Bloordale Village BIA encompasses the stretch from Lansdowne to Dufferin.

 The residential area north of Bloor Street is primarily single-family dwellings.
 Many of these structures have been converted into apartments, housing up to eight separate units.

 To the north, between Dupont and Davenport, is mainly post-industrial development.
 Limited manufacturing remains, although some warehouse and light automotive industries still exist.
 While the Canadian Pacific Railway operates a main line between the two thoroughfares, a large amount of former industrial space has been converted to loft condominia.
 Some single-family rowhouses and low-income rental space has also been created.

 The largest shopping centre within the Wallace Emerson boundaries is the Galleria Mall, which opened in 1972.

 Demographics

 For city demographics purposes the area is amalgamated with neighbouring areas to form Dovercourt-Wallace Emerson-Junction It is an ethnically diverse area.
 A majority of residents are fluent in Portuguese, Italian and English.
 A large Ethiopian population is also present in the area.
 There are many shops along Bloor Street serving the Portuguese and Ethiopian communities.

-In the 2006 Canadian census Wallace Emerson was covered by census tracts 0097.01 and 0097.02.
-According to that census, the neighbourhood has 10,338 residents.
-Average income is $25,029, making it one of the poorer neighbourhoods in Toronto.
-The ten most common language spoken at home, after English, are: